mainkoon81/UCD-research-prep-01-GRN-BioInformatics/README.md

  - low level: low concentration of RNA, and the protein production
 <img src="https://user-images.githubusercontent.com/31917400/68552438-f84bec80-040e-11ea-95c8-bb6d4e615c48.jpg" />

+> ## Can changes in the amount or structure of the messages(gene expression level?
+RNA?) have an effect on the phenotypic variations?

 > ## Can changes in DNA can explain the phenotypic variations? how to explain so many variability between people?
- - Some mutation get passed along....
+ - `mutations` that get passed along....
  - SNP(Single Nucleotide Polymorphism): the most common type of genetic variation among people.
-Each SNP represents a difference in a single DNA building block, called a nucleotide("C","T","U"-pyrimidines & "A","G"-purines) .
-SNPs occur normally throughout a person’s DNA.
+   - **Each SNP**(position, RefSNP_id, etc.) represents a **difference** in a single DNA building block, called a nucleotide ("C","T","U"-pyrimidines & "A","G"-purines) .
+   - SNPs occur normally throughout a person’s DNA.
 They occur almost once in every 1,000 nucleotides on average, which means there are roughly 4 to 5 million SNPs in a person's genome.
-These variations may be unique or occur in many individuals
+These variations may be unique or occur in many individuals.
- - Although 99% of genome is identical,
-> ## Can changes in the amount or structure of the messages(gene expression level?
-RNA?) have an effect on the phenotypic variations?
+   - SNP helps predict an individual’s response to certain drugs, susceptibility to ailments.
+SNP can also be used to track the inheritance of disease genes within families.
+Future studies will work to identify SNPs associated with complex diseases such as heart disease.
+ - so we want to measure SNP for millions of sites at the same time.

 ##